MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

    - Job updates are applied locally first
    - Both are marked with `SyncStatus.pending` until synced

+### Sync Architecture

+The sync process is split between two specialized services:

+1. **JobSyncOrchestratorService**:
+   - Decides *what* to sync and when
+   - Handles concurrency with mutex lock
+   - Collects jobs that need synchronization
+   - Checks network connectivity
+   - Delegates actual sync operations to processor
+   - Provides API for manual reset of failed jobs

+2. **JobSyncProcessorService**:
+   - Performs the actual API operations
+   - Updates local job state based on API responses
+   - Handles error conditions and updates job status
+   - Manages associated resources (e.g., audio files)

+This separation of concerns allows for:
+- Better testability of the orchestration logic separate from API interactions
+- Clearer responsibility boundaries
+- Reduced risk of race conditions

 ### Sync Process Details

 1. **Triggering:**